marzavin/endurist/CLA.md

 ---

-### 3. No Right to Commercially License
+### 3. Exclusive Commercial Licensing Rights

-You acknowledge that **only the Project Owner** has the right to offer the Project or any of its parts under a commercial license.
+You acknowledge that **only the Project Owner** has the right to offer the Project or any part of it under a commercial license.
 You may not issue, sell, or distribute the Project (or any derivative work based on it) under a commercial license without written permission from the Project Owner.

 ---